 While our time on the water is postponed, we can keep the sailing spirit and education alive in our homes.
 Dave Perry is offering three of his books – Winning One Designs, Understanding the Racing Rules through 2020, and 100 Best Racing Rule Quizzes for $25 (plus S&H.) Purchase here

 Just for fun, here’s a sample of his quizzes.
-Here are the May questions.
+Here are the May questions, with the answers as an attachment.
 The April questions with the answers are below.